AbieFund/abie-archive/CONTRACT.md

 #### Emergency mode

-*20% quorum, 60% majority, breaks any on-going process, refund and self-destroy*
+*Breaks any on-going process, donors get refund and contract is shut down*

-* Requested majority: 60%
+* Requested majority: 66%
 * Minimum quorum: 20%

 ## Post-vote 'grace' period

 Seven days after the proposal was voted, the `beneficiary` can withdraw the requested amount.

-## Deliverables ('Return On Action')
+## Deliverables ('Proof-of-Action')

-The `beneficiary` is asked to publish videos, photos, testimonials to show the results of his work.
+The `beneficiary` is asked to upload verified photos to show the results of his work.
 These can be rated by any `member`.
 If they get enough 'likes', the `reviewer` becomes `auditor`.

 ## Auditors